-Our mission is to amplify the collective wisdom of the people of Oceania through a permanent collection, educational programs, rotating exhibits, and living arts.
+Our mission is to amplify the collective wisdom of the Pacific Islands people of Oceania (Micronesia, Melanesia, Polynesia) through rotating installations and lived experiences.
 Our purpose is to connect the community to resources and foster intercultural exchanges with appreciation and respect.

 Robert Gumbiner, MD, the founder of the Pacific Island Ethnic Art Museum (PIEAM) and an avid traveler, art collector, and philanthropist, was first introduced to the art of the Pacific Islands in the late 1960s while traveling to remote destinations in the Northern Pacific Islands.
 As chairman and founder of FHP International, formerly one of the largest health maintenance organizations in the United States, Dr. Gumbiner brought FHP’s healthcare services to the island of Guam in the early 1970s, where his appreciation for the art and culture of the Pacific Islands deepened.